“I don’t have to go to the bank to do anything anymore. Everything I do now, I do on my phone.”

 “Most people password their phones but not sim cards.
 So, I take out the sim and put it in my phone and get the last digits of the person’s BVN to make a transfer.
 I dial the shortcode for obtaining the BVN number of any user and then make a transfer all of the money in the user’s account to mine,” Oluwatobi continues.

 Another situation that has exposed the security shortcomings of the USSD system is sim swaps.
 A sim swap is when a network user replaces their sim with a new sim, moving their data or existing number to a new sim.
-The problem with sim swaps is that someone that doesn’t own the phone can go to a mobile centre for a sim swap and access the owner’s data, including their bank account information.
+The is that someone that doesn’t own the phone can go to a mobile centre for a sim swap and access the owner’s data, including their bank account information.

 Dipo Fatokun, the Director of Payment and Banking systems at the CBN, says, “These fraudsters steal phones and walk to a service provider claiming to be the owner of the line.
 What does he do?
 He puts the sim in another phone and starts using the USSD to make transfers out of the person’s account connected to the phone number into his account.”